CodingByGopal/React-Goutils/README.md

 # GoUtils : An Online Create Notes , Text Analyzer And Multiplication Table Generator Tool

-GoUtils is responsive multifunctional utility web app that helps you to create and save notes in your browser while working online, Help in analysing and formatting your text by manipulating it the way you want , and generate multiplication tables of any number.
-These tools has been designed to help students and professionals in their daily life to make their work easy.
+GoUtils is a multifunctional utility web app that helps you to create and save notes in your browser while working online, Helps in analyzing and formatting your text by manipulating it the way you want, and generates multiplication tables of any number.
+These tools have been designed to help students and professionals in their daily life to make their work easy.

 ## Development And Optimizations